-Perfume is categorized into types based on smell, and there are several ways to categorize those smells.
+Perfume is usually categorized into types based on smell, and there are several ways to categorize those smells.
 Michael Edwards, for example, has defined 4 groups – florals, woody, fresh, and oriental – and he has subdivided into 14 categories.
-To further complicate things, there is another way to categorize fragrances, and that is by the fragrance house type, which is said to dictate the quality, cost, and pricing of a perfume.
-But not always, and the lines between these distinctions have become increasingly blurry over the years.
+There is another way to categorize fragrances, though, and that […]